 The greatest common denominator is also associative.
 GCD of multiple numbers: say, a,b,c is equivalent to gcd(gcd(a,b),c).
 Intuitively, this is because if the GCD divides gcd(a,b) and c, it must divide a and b as well by the definition of the greatest common divisor.

-Thus the greatest common denominator of multiple numbers can be obtained by iteratively computing the GCD of a and b, and GCD of the result of that with the next number, and so on.
+Thus, the greatest common denominator of multiple numbers can be obtained by iteratively computing the GCD of a and b and the GCD of the result of that with the next number, and so on.

-Priority queues are an abstract data structure responsible for allowing enqueuing items with an attached priority.
+Priority queues are an abstract data structure that allows enqueuing items with an attached priority.
 While typically implemented with a heap, implement a priority queue using a linked list.

 The Priority Queue implementation should support the following operations: